CodingItWrong/riverbed-web/README.md

 ### Native: Maestro

+(Only runs locally, not on CI)

 - Boot the app in Expo Go in a simulator or emulator
 - Run `maestro test maestro/[some test name].yaml`

+### Native: Detox

+- Build the Detox client with `detox build -c ios.sim.release`
+- Run the Detox tests with `detox test -c ios.sim.release`

 ## Updating Xcode